 What is the highest-protein bowl variation?

-Bowl 3 with a quinoa base comes in at approximately 40g of protein per serving, the highest of the seven variations, because quinoa adds extra plant-based protein on top of the ground turkey.
+Bowl 3 with a quinoa base delivers approximately 40g of protein per serving, the highest of the seven, because quinoa adds extra plant-based protein on top of the ground turkey.

 Is ground turkey healthier than ground beef for meal prep?

-For lower-fat, high-protein meal prep, 93% lean ground turkey has slightly less saturated fat than 90% lean ground beef with similar protein content.
+93% lean ground turkey has slightly less saturated fat than 90% lean ground beef with similar protein.
 The better choice depends on your specific nutrition goals.

 Can I make these bowls dairy-free?

 Yes.
 All seven base bowls are dairy-free as written.
-Just skip cheese and use a dairy-free yogurt or skip the sour cream entirely.
-For more dairy-free ideas, see the high-protein dairy-free meal prep guide.
+Skip cheese and use a dairy-free yogurt or skip sour cream entirely.

 How do I keep the turkey moist after reheating?

 Add 1 tablespoon of water over the turkey before microwaving and use 70% power for 2 to 3 minutes, stirring halfway.
-Avoid full power, which dries out lean meat quickly.
+Full power dries out lean meat quickly.

 Can I use ground chicken instead of turkey?